 There are two types of service account keys:

-GCP-managed keys.
-These keys are used by Cloud Platform services such as App Engine and Compute Engine.
+Google Cloud-managed keys.
+These keys are used by Google Cloud services such as App Engine and Compute Engine.
 They cannot be downloaded, and are automatically rotated and used for signing for a maximum of two weeks.
 The rotation process is probabilistic; usage of the new key will gradually ramp up and down over the key's lifetime.
 We recommend caching the public key set for a service account for at most 24 hours to ensure that you always have access to the current key set.